 Most people don’t know that the rind has more citrulline, an important amino acid for heart health, than the pink flesh.
 The rind also contains a lot of blood-building chlorophyll, which has been proven to have therapeutic properties for over one hundred health conditions.
+Keep reading to learn about how eating watermelon rinds can benefit the body.

 Beneficial For The Prostate: